Sunday, 29 April 2012

 After leaving Canada, we settled in for the long haul back across the Pacific to Sydney.
 Nearly eight thousand miles of watch-keeping – four hours on, eight hours off; four hours on eight hours off, every day, every week for five weeks.

 A typical day would begin for me at midnight when I would start my first four hour watch.
 Two hundred and forty minutes of watching gauges, feeling bearings to make sure they don’t overheat, cleaning oil separators, working on fuel injectors and writing up the engine room log.
-Every hour I would walk down around the back of the main engine, into the comparative silence of the shaft tunnel following the two foot diameter shaft, slowly and relentlessly rotating at two revolutions every second along through the long passageway through the innards of the ship a hundred metres to the solidly built water-tight gland at the stern.
-Here the shaft continued through the half inch steel hull to turn the giant four bladed ten foot diameter propeller driving and churning through the briny to push us forward at a steady 12 or 13 knots.
+Every hour I would walk down around the back of the main engine, into the comparative silence of the shaft tunnel following the two foot diameter shaft, slowly and relentlessly rotating at two revolutions every second along the long passageway through the innards of the ship a hundred metres to the solidly built water-tight gland at the stern.
+Here, the shaft continued through the half inch steel hull turning the giant four-bladed ten foot diameter propeller churning through the briny to push us forward at a steady 12 or 13 knots.

 I would stop at each bearing block along the way, checking that the oil level in the housing was at the right level and that the white metal bearings were not in danger of overheating.
 Sometimes, particularly when the sea was rough and it was important to hold on to something as I made my way down the passage, I would pause for a moment or two, and remember where I was: alone at the bottom of ten thousand tonnes of steel, nothing between my feet and the cold deep ocean below but three or four feet of empty coffer dam made from a few fractions of an inch of steel plate, and the nearest landfall probably a thousand miles away, and I would think, “thank God, it’s 1966 and not 1942 and there are no submarines out there looking for us!